Go West, Young ... Man? Part 1

 Tim didn't reverse nod, or throw up his index and middle fingers.
 He just walked out onto Market Square, headed to find whatever peace he could, in however many drinks he'd decide would offer comfort, however cold.
 And I ain't judgin—I've known plenty of days when Tim's version of "true happiness" was my own, when "true happiness" seems so far out of reach, that if tomorrow does decide to come, well, then the bottom of a bottle is as good a place as any to wait for it.

-"I know all about that existential journey," Mike said.
+"I know all about that existential journey," Matt said.
 "Keep writing—maybe you'll be this generation's O. Henry.
 Maybe you'll be the next great philosopher."

-Mike never asked about my higher power, about what or who I believed in.
-Mike did not profess to me, did not express concern for me as a man.
-Mike was simply glad to meet me, interested in what I had to offer.
+Matt never asked about my higher power, about what or who I believed in.
+Matt did not profess to me, did not express concern for me as a man.
+Matt was simply glad to meet me, interested in what I had to offer.
 He encouraged me to search, even if I might not find an answer, much less his answer.
-And it dawns on me now that Mike never mentioned having a wife or of having children, only that he had a sister who'd married a poet, that Mike often wishes he had the capacity for that type of creativity, that it might've taken him much farther in this life than North Carolina and business trips to East Tennessee.
-But Mike said that he's just fine with pharmaceutical sales, that he's happy, that he was looking forward to having sushi, maybe a beer, with his client that night.
-To hear Mike tell it, sushi and a beer and a conversation is reason enough to smile.
+And it dawns on me now that Matt never mentioned having a wife or of having children, only that he had a sister who'd married a poet, that Matt often wishes he had the capacity for that type of creativity, that it might've taken him much farther in this life than North Carolina and business trips to East Tennessee.
+But Matt said that he's just fine with pharmaceutical sales, that he's happy, that he was looking forward to having sushi, maybe a beer, with his client that night.
+To hear Matt tell it, sushi and a beer and a conversation is reason enough to smile.

 One month ago today, as the universe would have it, I sat up and said good morning to my laptop and scrolled through various news outlets before my inevitable turn to the Facebook, which had plopped in my timeline a post by Dale Partridge.
 I was not familiar with Mr. Partridge until that Thursday morning, although I probably should've been.
 In 2011, the same year that my then-girlfriend and I moved from Queens to Hartford and shared a postal address for the first time, Mr. Partridge co-founded Sevenly, a company based in Southern California that gives $7 back to charity with each purchase.
 The company cleared a million dollars in its first year, when Mr. Partridge was only twenty-six.
 The for-profit company (named "Sevenly" because it rhymes with "heavenly" and because the No. 7 represents completion, Biblically speaking) boomed, and Mr. Partridge was divined a social-startup wunderkind—until Facebook altered its algorithms in 2013, and consequentially Sevenly's business model was disrupted, its stock price hit, causing baby-boomer stockholders to question whether Mr. Partridge's bottom-line savvy was being overshadowed by his charitable intentions.
 Less than a year later, Mr. Partridge was ousted from his own company, as a twenty-nine-year-old millionaire.